 Uncircumcised penis: Is special care needed?

-As your son gets older, the foreskin of his uncircumcised penis will begin to separate from the tip of the penis.
-This allows the foreskin to be pulled back (retracted).
+As your child gets older, the foreskin of his uncircumcised penis will begin to separate from the tip of the penis.
+This allows the foreskin to be retracted.
 As soon as the foreskin can be retracted, it's important to clean beneath it regularly.
-Teach your son to:
+Teach him to:

 - Gently pull back the foreskin